International Clinical Trials Day: why cancer trials matter for patients in Ireland

 Angela also highlighted that up to 70% of patients would like the opportunity to participate in a trial, but there are not enough trials open to meet that demand.

-“The expertise is there, the patients are there, but more investment is needed to expand research teams and open additional studies.”
+“The expertise is there, the patients are there, but more investment is needed to expand research teams and open additional studies,” she told the Meath Chronicle.

-For more patients in Ireland to have the opportunity to take part in cancer trials, there needs to be sustained investment in research teams, trial infrastructure and public awareness.
+For more patients in Ireland to have the opportunity to take part, cancer trials need sustained investment, strong clinical research teams and continued public awareness.

 Read More